o1-labs/rfcs/00xx-account-deletion.md

 tree](https://en.wikipedia.org/wiki/Merkle_tree).

 For insertion, the current implementation keeps track of the "fill frontier", that is, the leftmost empty slot of the tree.
+Since removal is not possible, the leaves between the leftmost leaf of the Merkle tree and the rightmost-filled leaf are *all* filled with data (i.e., non-empty acccounts).

 Now, on removal, there are (at least) 2 options: